Veeresh-Baddur/core-java-programs/README.md

 - Arrays
 - Numbers

-all programs done using core concept of java are like Arrays
+all programs done using core concept of java are like :
+- Arrays
-Strings
+- Strings
-Lopps
+- Loops
-Methods
+- Methods
-Sorting
+- Sorting
-Searching
+- Searching